powerstack/powerstack/README.md

         // This function will be used for both HTTP POST and HTTP PUT requests });

+## Contributing
+All issues are tracked on Github, [Report a bug] (https://github.com/powerstack/powerstack/issues)

+More info on contributing can be found on the [Wiki] (https://github.com/powerstack/powerstack/wiki)

 ## Support
 IRC: irc.freenode.net #powerstack